plandes/flex-compile/README.md

 buffer.
 The first target, `run` target, and `clean` target are invoked respectfully with *compile*, *run* and *clean* Emacs commands (see [usage](#usage)).

+This is a special compiler in it's configuration.
+Instead of setting properties, the default configuration mechanism is to set the make target instead.
+If you want to set a flex compiler property, use `C-u 0 C-u`.

 When setting the configuration file the target property is unset.